75 things to do in Ipswich

 Once a year at the beautiful country retreat, Spicers Hidden Vale, a festival like no other lures city folk and locals.
 They all have one thing in common – a love of champagne.
 This is a special event celebrating the world ‘s most celebrated drop.
 Tickets are on sale now for this year’s Effervescence event in the spring.

 Visit Pine Mountain’s Watercress Creek Farm where there’s a farmgate shop open on the weekends or by appointment.
 They grow limes here too and bottle things like fig jam and delicious infused olive oils.

 Have a hit at the state’s top course

-Named the best golf course in Queensland by Golf Digest in 2018, Brookwater Golf and Country Club has recently undergone significant renovations including changes that removed some of the more challenging aspects of the course.
-Golfers have since reported losing fewer balls in the rough and those famous bunkers are just a little less frustrating – but the Greg Norman-designed course remains a true luxurious beauty.
-Many events are hosted throughout the year – you can even book your own corporate day out – and the restaurant is open to the public.
+Named the best golf course in Queensland by Golf Digest in 2018.
+Brookwater Golf and Country Club has recently undergone significant renovations including changes that removed some of the more challenging aspects of the course.
+Golfers have since reported losing fewer balls in the rough and those famous bunkers are just a little less frustrating.
+The Greg Norman-designed course remains a true luxurious beauty and many events are hosted here throughout the year.
+You can even book your own corporate day out – and the restaurant is open to the public.